-Domestic Violence: Recognizing Abuse
+Intimate Partner Violence: Recognizing Abuse

-Anyone can be the victim of domestic violence.
-Recognizing the characteristics of an abuser and having a safety plan in place can save your life.
+Anyone can be the victim of intimate partner violence (IPV).
+Recognizing the characteristics of IPV and having a safety plan in place can save your life.

-Although abusers come from all walks of life, they tend to have some characteristics in common, such as:
+Although abusers come from all walks of life, they tend to have some characteristics in common.
+These include:

 Examples of physical abuse include: